DeepLabCut/DLCutils/README.md

 Contributed by [Alexander Mathis](https://github.com/AlexEMG)

 ## Running project created on Windows on Colaboratory

-This solves a path problem when creating a project and annotating data on Windows (see https://github.com/AlexEMG/DeepLabCut/issues/172).
-This functionality will be included in a later version of DLC 2.
+#UPDATE: as of Deeplabcut 2.0.4 you no longer need to use this code!
+You can simply create the training set on the cloud and it will automatically convert your project for you.

-https://github.com/AlexEMG/DLCutils/blob/master/convertWin2Unix.py
+   - This solves a path problem when creating a project and annotating data on Windows (see https://github.com/AlexEMG/DeepLabCut/issues/172).
+This functionality will be included in a later version of DLC 2 (DONE!) https://github.com/AlexEMG/DLCutils/blob/master/convertWin2Unix.py

 *Usage:* change in lines 70 and 71 of https://github.com/AlexEMG/DLCutils/blob/master/convertWin2Unix.py